Paul-Ramshaw/go-git-local/readme.md

 # go-git-local

-This project provides a GUI for viewing local git projects.
-It allows you to search a directory for git projects.

-It is written in Go and uses the Fyne GUI toolkit.
+go-git-local provides a GUI for viewing local git projects.
+It currently allows you to search a directory for git projects and then view a summary of the last commit for that project.
+It's written in Go and uses the Fyne GUI toolkit.

 <img src="assets/go-git-local.png" width="500px">